What is personal tutoring for?

-Your personal tutor will arrange contact with you.
-This might be by way of small groups or one-to-one meetings (or a mixture of the two), depending on your course of study.
+Your school or department will organise a schedule of personal tutorials which may be small group or one-to-one meetings (or a mixture of the two), depending on your course of study.
 As a minimum you should expect:

 - at least six meetings during your ﬁrst year